sogelink-research/pgrest/README.md

 # PGRest Configuration Guide

 This document provides an overview of the configuration settings for PGRest as defined in the `./config/pgrest.conf` file.
-PGRest tries to load the config file from `./config/pgrest.conf` by default.
+PGRest tries to load the config file from `./config/pgrest.conf` by default and `/root/config/pgrest.conf` for docker.
 The path to the config file can be set using the environment variable `PGREST_CONFIG_PATH`

 ## Example